kae3g 9601: Shell Scripting Fundamentals - Variables, Conditionals, Loops

 - Checks memory usage

-- Alerts if any > 80%#!/bin/bash set -euo pipefail # Get metrics cpu_usage=$(top -bn1 | grep "Cpu(s)" | awk '{print $2}' | cut -d'%' -f1) disk_usage=$(df / | tail -1 | awk '{print $5}' | sed 's/%//') mem_usage=$(free | grep Mem | awk '{printf "%.0f", $3/$2 * 100}') echo "CPU: ${cpu_usage}%" echo "Disk: ${disk_usage}%" echo "Memory: ${mem_usage}%" # Check thresholds threshold=80 if (( $(echo "$cpu_usage > $threshold" | bc -l) )); then echo "WARNING: High CPU usage!" fi if [ $disk_usage -gt $threshold ]; then echo "WARNING: High disk usage!" fi if [ $mem_usage -gt $threshold ]; then echo "WARNING: High memory usage!" fi
+#!/bin/bash set -euo pipefail # Get metrics cpu_usage=$(top -bn1 | grep "Cpu(s)" | awk '{print $2}' | cut -d'%' -f1) disk_usage=$(df / | tail -1 | awk '{print $5}' | sed 's/%//') mem_usage=$(free | grep Mem | awk '{printf "%.0f", $3/$2 * 100}') echo "CPU: ${cpu_usage}%" echo "Disk: ${disk_usage}%" echo "Memory: ${mem_usage}%" # Check thresholds threshold=80 if (( $(echo "$cpu_usage > $threshold" | bc -l) )); then echo "WARNING: High CPU usage!" fi if [ $disk_usage -gt $threshold ]; then echo "WARNING: High disk usage!" fi if [ $mem_usage -gt $threshold ]; then echo "WARNING: High memory usage!" fi

 Exercise 3: Batch Rename